alaa-eddine/PineTS/docs/index.md

 With PineTS, you can create, test and visualize technical indicators using modern web technologies while maintaining compatibility with the Pine Script language features.

+# Demo

+This is a BTCUSDT chart with the Williams Vix Fix indicator applied.
+The chart data and indicator are generated using PineTS, showcasing the capabilities of the library in creating interactive and dynamic charts.

+The visualization is done using the [Lightweight Charts](https://tradingview.github.io/lightweight-charts/) library.

 <div class="cta-container" style="text-align: center; margin: 2rem 0;">
   <a href="getting-started/" class="btn btn-primary fs-5 mb-4 mb-md-0 mr-2">Get Started →</a>
   <a href="https://github.com/alaa-eddine/PineTS" class="btn btn-outline fs-5 mb-4 mb-md-0">View on GitHub</a>